Research

 Abstract#

-This showcase is a portfolio wrapper, not a re-implementation.
-The canonical NYC subway ADA-accessibility analysis lives upstream in the subway-access v0.5.0 library, whose docs/CASESTUDY.md fits the analysis into a single document with its own factor-factory engine-audit appendix.
+This case study is a portfolio wrapper, not a re-implementation.
+The canonical NYC subway ADA-accessibility analysis lives upstream in the subway-access v0.5.1 library, whose examples/accessibility-change-over-time/CASESTUDY.md fits the analysis into a single document with its own factor-factory engine-audit appendix.
 Here we do three things.
-First, we mirror the 15 published figures so they are browsable inside the blaise-website catalogue without requiring the reader to clone the upstream repository.
-Second, we publish an 18-row cross-walk that maps each numbered section of the upstream CASESTUDY to the factor-factory engine family that owns the canonical implementation and to the portfolio topic other blaise-website showcases use to reference this one.
+First, we mirror the 15 published figures so they are browsable inside the portfolio catalogue without requiring the reader to clone the upstream repository.
+Second, we publish an 18-row cross-walk that maps each numbered section of the upstream CASESTUDY to the factor-factory engine family that owns the canonical implementation and to the portfolio topic other published case studies use to reference this one.
 Third, we record the headline numbers — 493 stations, 157 ADA-accessible (31.8%), 4,717,140 New Yorkers in gap tracts (55.4%), OLS R2=.202R^2 = .202 with senior rate as the strongest predictor, Moran's I=.23I = .23 (z=40.87z = 40.87, p<.001p < .001) — as structured JSON so downstream consumers (the portfolio index, the OSS catalogue) can surface them without parsing prose.

 Keywords: portfolio framing, cross-walk, factor-factory, subway-access, engine audit, ADA accessibility, NYC subway

-1. Why this is the thinnest showcase of the three#
+1. Why this is the thinnest of the published case studies#

-The blaise-website python-showcase package ships three analytical case studies.
+The published case studies in this portfolio split into primary research and companions.
 Rat-containerization and resolution-equity are primary research — they fetch data, run the panel and spatial engines, and commit the resulting tearsheets.
-Subway-accessibility is different: the underlying research is already published in the upstream subway-access library, which has its own docs/CASESTUDY.md, its own reports, and a dedicated engine-audit appendix (subway-access v0.5.0 Appendix D).
-Duplicating it inside this monorepo would create two sources of truth and two regeneration paths that would inevitably drift.
+Subway-accessibility is different: the underlying research is already published in the upstream subway-access library (Albis-Burdige, 2026), which has its own CASESTUDY (examples/accessibility-change-over-time/CASESTUDY.md), its own reports, and a dedicated engine-audit appendix (subway-access v0.5.1 Appendix D).
+Duplicating it here would create two sources of truth and two regeneration paths that would inevitably drift.

 The thin-wrapper decision keeps the portfolio coherent.
-The upstream library is the executable analysis; this showcase is the blaise-website lens on it.
-If the MTA publishes a later station vintage, we update the upstream package and this showcase becomes a bump commit — replace the 15 PNGs, re-pin the headline-numbers JSON, and re-render the catalogue.
+The upstream library is the executable analysis; this case study is the portfolio lens on it.
+If the Metropolitan Transportation Authority (MTA) publishes a later station vintage, we update the upstream package and this case study becomes a bump commit — replace the 15 PNGs, re-pin the headline-numbers JSON, and re-render the catalogue.

 2. What the upstream analysis found#